 Normally, the contract of employment agreed between the parties will dictate the length of the probationary period; the circumstances in which it can be extended; and what notice should be given by either party if one of them wishes to terminate the contract during the probationary period.

-With regard to what performance support should be provided by the employer, this is unlikely to be detailed specifically in
+With regard to what performance support should be provided by the employer, this is unlikely to be detailed specifically in the contract, however, there is an implied duty in every contract which imposes a duty on the

 Already a subscriber?